richromano/ASCOMPentaxCameraDriver/README.md

 # Thanks

-Special thanks to Doug Henderson the developer of the Sony Mirrorless Driver on which this work is based
+Special thanks to Doug Henderson the developer of the Sony Mirrorless Driver on which this work is based.